Anime Web Turnpike

 Anime Web Turnpike (also known as Anipike) was a web directory founded in August 1995 by Jay Fubler Harvey.
 It served as a large database of links to various anime and manga websites.
 With well over 40,000 links, it had one of the largest organized collections of anime and manga related links.
 Users could add their own website to the database by setting up a username on the site and adding it to the applicable category.
 The website also had services such as a community forum, chat room, and a magazine.
 The Anime Broadcasting Network, Inc. acquired the Anime Web Turnpike in 2000 with plans to enhance and expand the site, but multiple technical issues delayed these plans.
-The site went offline in 2014, but came back online by July 2016, with no new posts since 2014.
-As of March 2021, the website had not been updated.
+The site went offline in 2014, but came back online by 2016, with no new posts since 2014.
+As of 2021, the website had not been updated.

 Reception

 In 1995, the site was mentioned among 101 Internet sites to visit.
-The site and its creator were featured in the 2003 documentary film Otaku Unite!
+The site and its creator were featured in the 2003 documentary film Otaku Unite!.
 In 2003, Anime Web Turnpike was ranked the number three "must visit" anime website by the online magazine Animefringe.